artefactual/archivematica-docs/user-manual/transfer/clean-up-names.rst

 To prevent these kinds of failures from happening, Archivematica implements a script that changes file and directory names to conform to the requirements of more restrictive tools.
-Valid characters are defined by `specific code`_ used by
+Valid characters are defined as the following:
-Archivematica:

 ``-_.()abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789``